pixelspark/catena/README.md

 ./.build/debug/Catena -p 8340 -j 127.0.0.1:8338
 ````

-Catena provides an HTTP interface on port 8338 (default), which is used for communicating between peers.
-The (private)
+Catena provides an HTTP interface on port 8338 (default), which can be used for introspecting the blockchain.
+It also
+provides a WebSocket service which is used for communication between peers.

-SQL interface is available on port 8334 (by default).
-If you set a different HTTP port (using the '-p'  command line
+The (private)  SQL interface is available
+on port 8334 (by default).
+If you set a different HTTP port (using the '-p' command line switch), the SQL interface
-switch), the SQL interface will assume that port+1.
-You can connect to the SQL interface using the PostgreSQL command
+will assume that port+1.
+You can connect to the SQL interface using the PostgreSQL command line client:
-line client:

 ````
 psql -h localhost -p 8334